By Guest Dog Blogger, Penny

-Give/Drop It: This one is an easy one!
+This one is an easy one!
 You’ll want your puppy to hand over his toy without a fight, right?
 Well, just do a trade—a delectable treat for a toy.
 But there’s a trick.
 You need to make it clear that you are not rewarding your puppy for holding onto the toy.
 How do you do that?
 If I have a toy ball in my mouth.
 Laura will hold the ball and say, “Give!” or “Drop it!”
 In the other hand would be a treat that would be advancing toward me.
 Naturally, I’d want the treat so I’d have to release the ball.
 Then Laura says, “TAKE” and gives me the treat.
 Simple!
 If I don’t give up the toy, well then it’s time to contact Laura for more training information.

-The key to your puppy learning these commands is that old saying “practice makes perfect”.
+The key to your puppy learning commands is that old saying “practice makes perfect”.
 The bond that develops between you and your puppy during training will last a life time.
 I should know Laura and I are very close!
-There are other commands you can teach your puppy as well.
-My friends at Acme Canine teach these and other commands at puppy preschool, headstart and in private puppy management.
-So if you need help please contact us.
+There are other commands you can teach your puppy as well so be checking the blog for more training tips.

 Want to learn more about canine behavior and training?
 Check out our Woofie Shop

 It’s packed full of over 40 years of knowledge and experience